-Of course there is also the typical sauna and steam room facility available in this Budapest spa hotel.
-The Gellert bath also offers session of special massaging treatments with extra costs and requires booking.
+Of course, there is also the typical sauna and steam room facility available in this Budapest spa hotel.
+The Gellert bath also offers a session of special massaging treatments with extra costs and requires booking.
 If you are interested in this, visit their Official Website for further details and prices.
-There is a very unique one I read in the treatments which is the “chocolate treatment” where you get to be covered in chocolate!
+There is a very unique one I read in the treatments which are the “chocolate treatment” where you get to be covered in chocolate!

 The water that fills the thermal pools in the Gellert baths comes from Gellert hill close by.
-On the hill there is a stone church where people use to seek the healing spring water.
-The medicinal thermal water contains, calcium, natirum-magnesium hydrogen carbonates, sulphates and chlorides.
-It’s highly advisable not to wear any jewelry into this water because it may get discolored.
+On the hill, there is a stone church where people use to seek the healing spring water.
+The medicinal thermal water contains, calcium, natural-magnesium hydrogen carbonates, sulphates and chlorides.
+It’s highly advisable not to wear any jewellery into this water because it may get discoloured.

-Although we visited Budapest in summer but during our time here, we were having thunderstorms so we didn’t stay in the outside pool for too long because it was cold.
+Although we visited Budapest in summer during our time here, there was a thunderstorm so we didn’t stay in the outside pool for too long because it was cold.
 We also discovered that there is a thermal spa on the side connected with a short flight of steps.
-Next to the pool there was a sauna room.
+Next to the pool, there was a sauna room.
 To be able to enjoy the external thermal pool in such beautiful surrounding and on a cold day is quite a luxurious feeling.

 Breakfast at Danubius Gellert Hotel